Ending your tenancy - handy hints and tips

 Before moving out please:

 - Leave your home and garden in a clean and tidy condition, leaving internal decoration clean and intact.
-If we have to remove any items from the property once you have left, including furniture or carpets, we will charge you
+If we have to remove any items from the property or garden once you have left, including furniture, appliances carpets, cutting back of overgrown gardens or outbuildings erected by you, we will charge you

 - Make sure you settle any charges in full.
 Failure to do so may prevent you from renting a home in the future from us or another registered housing provider

 - Take your gas and electricity final meter readings and leave any meter keys in the meter before leaving.
 Advise your gas and electricity supplier that you are moving and please let us have the details of your gas and electricity suppliers

 - Confirm the exact date you are moving out at least seven days in advance